Bearwood, West Midlands: Birmingham side

 Sandon Road has two church buildings which are locally associated with Bearwood.

-West of Thimblemill

-Abbey Infant and Junior schools, on the peak of Abbey Road by Warley Woods, serve the Bearwood area.

 Transport

-Bearwood is well served by major bus routes, with the Bearwood Interchange at the crossroads of the Hagley Road and Bearwood Road.
+Bearwood is well served by major bus routes, with the Bearwood bus station at the crossroads of the Hagley Road and Bearwood Road.
 Some other bus routes cross the Bearwood Road by The Bear.

 Between 1923 and 1973, Bearwood was the headquarters of the Birmingham & Midland Motor Omnibus Company – or "Midland Red" – based at the company's depot in Bearwood Road.
-Although most of the company's innovative buses were built at its Carlyle Road workshops in nearby Edgbaston, they were all registered at Bearwood and as such carried the Smethwick 'HA' prefix on their number plates.
+Although most of the company's innovative buses were built at its Carlyle Road workshops in nearby Edgbaston, they were all registered at Bearwood and as such carried the Smethwick "HA" prefix on their number plates.